 4. Add 4 tablespoons of olive oil and 2 tablespoons of flour to a pan and cook over medium heat for 1 – 2 minutes.
 Once it is cool, combine with 1/2 cup of liquid from the soup and add the sour cream and paprika.
 Return the mixture to the soup (slowly) and continue to cook until the vegetables are tender.

-Top with parsley and serve with sour cream, white vinegar, and hot sauce (such as Erős Pista, which is a popular spicy sauce made from hot paprika and salt is used in Hungary) to adjust the flavor to your liking.
+Top with parsley and serve with sour cream, white vinegar, and hot sauce (such as Erős Pista, which is a popular spicy sauce in Hungary made from hot paprika and salt) to adjust the flavor to your liking.

 Inspired?
 Pin it for later: